sampsyo/home/_drafts/llvm.md

 Details:

 * That `dyn_cast<T>(p)` construct is an [LLVM-specific introspection utility][llvm rtti].
-It uses some conventions from the LLVM codebase to made type checks and such really efficient, since, in practice, compilers have to use them all the time.
+It uses some conventions from the LLVM codebase to made dynamic type tests and such really efficient, since compilers have to use them all the time.
 This particular construct returns a null pointer if `I` is not a `BinaryOperator`, so it's perfect for special-casing like this.
-* The [`IRBuilder`][irbuilder] is for constructing code.
+* The [IRBuilder][irbuilder] is for constructing code.
 It has a million methods for creating any kind of instruction you could possibly want.
 * To stitch our new instruction into the code, we have to find all the places it's used and swap in our new instruction as an argument.
 Recall that an Instruction is a Value: here, the multiply Instruction is used as an operand in another Instruction, meaning that the product will be fed in as an argument.
 * We should probably also remove the old instruction, but I left bit that off for brevity.